cs107-swiftdiff/cs107-FinalProject/docs/documentation.md

 ```

 ## Package Import
-In the script, import AD, Dual, and elementary classes and methods
+In the script, import AD_Forward, Dual, and elementary classes and methods
 ```
-from AD import *
+from AD.AD_Forward import *
-from Dual import *
+from AD.Dual import *
-from elementary import *
+from AD.elementary import *
 ```
-Optionally, import Node and elementary_node classes and methods for reverse mode usage:
+Optionally, import AD_Reverse, Node and elementary_node classes and methods for reverse mode usage:
 ```
+from AD.AD_Reverse import *
-from Node import *
+from AD.Node import *
 from elementary_node import *
 ```